kakrusch/gramdev/README.md

 - main clause wh-questions in English, implement do-support, inflection differences and selectional properties based on the wh-word and which part of the structure it asks about
 - implement 8 wh-words: Who, Whose, Which, What, Where, When, How and Why
+- if asking about subject: inflected verb based on q-NP, if from any other position: do-support and infinitival verb
+- all the wh-words have their own properties
 - based on LFG implementations from *A Grammar Writer's Cookbook* and the *Handbook of Lexical Functional Grammar*